Energy Transmission Threat to Anza-Borrego Desert State Park: Golden Pacific Powerlink

-In May of 2024 California Independent System Operator released its approval and report detailing the Imperial to North of Songs line set to cut through the center of Anza-Borrego Desert State Park.
-The contractor Next Era published the following details in their report:
+In May 2024, the California Independent System Operator released a report approving the then-named Imperial Valley to North of SONGS transmission line—a 130-mile corridor from the Imperial Valley to San Onofre, designed to cut through Anza-Borrego Desert State Park.
+The contractor NextEra published the following details in their report.

-- Horizon West indicated that its proposed route would minimize impacts to the Anza-Borrego Desert State Park by following a combination of existing transmission lines, existing roads, and other permanent impacts within the park for the majority of the crossing.
+• Horizon West indicated that its proposed route would minimize impacts to the Anza-Borrego Desert State Park by following a combination of existing transmission lines, existing roads, and other permanent impacts within the park for the majority of the crossing.

-- Horizon West indicated that the proposed route would limit exposure to dense urban areas but would traverse an urban area for one portion of the proposed route.
+• Horizon West indicated that the proposed route would limit exposure to dense urban areas but would traverse an urban area for one portion of the proposed route.

-- Lotus-SCE indicated that the proposed route would minimize the length within the Anza-Borrego Desert State Park and Anza-Borrego Desert State Park General Plan designated wilderness areas.
+• Lotus-SCE indicated that the proposed route would minimize the length within the Anza-Borrego Desert State Park and Anza-Borrego Desert State Park General Plan designated wilderness areas.

 There is Still Time to Act:

 While the transmission line has been approved the exact path has not.
-Next Era is working on the details of the path, meeting with stakeholders and preparing for submission of their environmental report to the California Public Utilites Commission (CPUC).
+Next Era is working on the details of the path, meeting with stakeholders and preparing for submission of their environmental report to the California Public Utilities Commission (CPUC).

 What we are doing now: